bitshares/docs.bitshares.org/source/testnet/Private.rst

     cmake -DGRAPHENE_EGENESIS_JSON="$(pwd)/genesis/my-genesis.json" .

-Deleting caches will reset all `cmake` variables, so if you have used instructions like :doc:`Build` which tells you to set other `cmake` variables, you will have to add those variables to the `cmake` line above.
+Deleting caches will reset all `cmake` variables, so if you have used instructions like :doc:`../installation/Build` which tells you to set other `cmake` variables, you will have to add those variables to the `cmake` line above.